l0kifs/task-creation-helper/README.md

 # task-creation-helper
 Utility for Jira task creation.
-Positioned as simpler tool than UI related analogs when used together with Copilot-like tools
+Positioned as simpler tool than UI related analogs when used together with Copilot in VSCode.